 What causes Cucumber Mosaic disease is the transfer of the virus from one infected plant to another through the bite of an aphid.
 The infection is acquired by the aphid in just one minute after ingestion and is gone within hours.
 Great for the aphid, but really unfortunate for the hundreds of plants it can bite during those few hours.
 If there’s any good news here it’s that unlike some other mosaics, Cucumber Mosaic Virus can’t be passed along through seeds and won’t persist in plant debris or soil.

 Cucumber Mosaic Virus Symptoms

 Cucumber Mosaic Virus symptoms are rarely seen in cucumber seedlings.
 Signs become visible at about six weeks during vigorous growth.
-The leaves become mottled and wrinkled.
-The edges curl downward.
+The leaves become mottled and wrinkled and the edges curl downward.
 Growth becomes stunted with few runners and little in the way of flowers or fruit.
-Cucumbers produced after infection with cucumber mosaic disease often turn grey-white and are called ‘white pickle.’
-These fruit are often bitter and make mushy pickles.
+Cucumbers produced after infection with cucumber mosaic disease often turn grey-white and are called “white pickle.”
+T fruit are often bitter and make mushy pickles.